ShuoLyu0907/IDEA9103_slyu0907_Somwrita-D/README.md

 ## **1. Interaction Instructions**

+### Once the page loads, the animation will start automatically—no click required.
+Here's what you can expect:
+- Although the animation is mostly autonomous, the visuals remain responsive to the full canvas size.
+Try resizing your browser window—the entire composition will scale smoothly to fit.
+- Press the spacebar to regenerate the animated layout:
+Every time you press it, all split circles will change their position drift, rotation angle, and splitting ratio—giving you a fresh new visual every time.
+- Over time, you’ll notice that different parts of the image breathe, float, and ripple gently.
+No user action is needed for these animations—they evolve naturally through noise-based motion.
+### This piece is designed to be meditative and alive—just sit back, watch it drift, and enjoy the ambient rhythm.

 ## **2. Details of my individual approach to animating the group code**

 ### I chose Perlin noise to drive my personal code.